-This website is owned and administered by the Association of the British Pharmaceutical Industry ('the ABPI' or 'we') which is an un-incorporated trade association whose main address is at 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.
+This website is owned and administered by the Association of the British Pharmaceutical Industry ('the ABPI' or 'we') which is a company limited by guarantee registered no. 09836787 whose main address is at 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.
 Unless otherwise stated the ABPI website is hosted by Advanced 365 Ltd on our behalf (the ABPI reserves the right to change web host at any time).

 The ABPI operates an